-Right next to the south to the Grand Palace, Wat Pho is one of the oldest temples in Bangkok and one of the first class royal temples in Thailand.
+Right next to the south of the Grand Palace, Wat Pho is one of the oldest temples in Bangkok and one of the first-class royal temples in Thailand.
 Visiting Wat Pho, you will be absolutely stunned by the most famous and the largest Buddha statue that gives the temple its name “Temple of the Reclining Buddha”.
 This statue measures 150 feet in length with the feet displaying 108 auspicious symbols of Buddha.
 To wish for happiness and good fortune, you can drop coins into one of 108 bronze bowls in the corridor.
-Wat Pho is also home to Thai Traditional Medical and Massage School - the first massage school in Thailand - where you can relax and get a massage after an hour wandering and discovering the temple.
-One of our customers’ most favorite experiences in Bangkok is visiting Wat Pho in the early morning.
-Our tour guides know how to keep them stay away from the crowd and finish the walking right in time to experience the monk early morning chanting ritual.
+Wat Pho is also home to Thai Traditional Medical and Massage School - the first massage school in Thailand - where you can relax and get a massage after an hour of wandering and discovering the temple.
+One of our customers’ favorite experiences in Bangkok is visiting Wat Pho in the early morning.
+Our tour guides know how to keep them stay away from the crowd and finish the walking right in time to experience the monk's early morning chanting ritual.

 Wat Pho is one of the oldest temples in Bangkok

 It is home to the largest Buddha statue

 Visit early in the morning to witness the monk chanting ritual.